 What is Apache Hadoop?

-There are numerous ASF projects included in a distribution.
+There are numerous Apache Software Foundation projects that comprise the services required by an enterprise to deploy, integrate and work with Hadoop.
 Each of them has been developed to deliver an explicit function and each has its own community of developers and individual release cycles.

 Hadoop Distributed File System (HDFS) is a Java-based file system that provides scalable and reliable data storage that is designed to span large clusters of commodity servers.

 Part of the core Hadoop project, YARN is a next-generation framework for Hadoop data processing extending MapReduce capabilities by supporting non-MapReduce workloads associated with other programming models.

 Tez generalizes the MapReduce paradigm to a more powerful framework for executing a complex DAG (directed acyclic graph) of tasks for near real-time big data processing.

 Data Access.
 Interact with your data in a wide variety of ways – from batch to real-time.

 Apache Hive is the most widely adopted data access technology, though there are many specialized engines.
 For instance, Apache Pig provides scripting capabilities, Apache Storm offers real-time processing, Apache HBase offers columnar NoSQL storage and Apache Accumulo offers cell-level access control.
 All of these engines can work across one set of data and resources thanks to YARN.
 YARN also provides flexibility for new and emerging data access methods, for instance Search and programming frameworks such as Cascading.